mimi-netizen/Steghub-DevOps_CloudComputing/Web Solutions with Wordpress/AWS EBS/AWS EBS.md

 - EBS Volumes can be created on their own, be attached to an EC2 instance, or multiple EC2 instances via EBS Multi-Attach.

 - BS Volumes come in 6 variations - gp2, gp3, io1, io2, st1, and sc1.
-Each type has been optimized for specific use cases and is prices accordingly.
+Each type has been optimized for specific use cases and is priced accordingly.

 - Users can specify the amount of storage, the throughput, and a few other parameters of an EBS Volume.
 It’s important to keep in mind that certain families will have constraints for those parameters.